Crocodile Refuge Proposal in Ambergris Caye, Belize, by ACES

 Sincerely, Vince & Cherie

-This subadult American crocodile, called “Jaws,” suffers from a human inflicted jaw injury.
+This subadult American crocodile, called “Jaws,” suffers from a human-inflicted jaw injury.
 Healed and still able to feed, the croc needs to remain in captivity to ensure survival.
 Fixing the jaw would entail risky

 surgery and it most likely would not re-mend due to the crocodile’s strong bite force.

 If crocodilians interest you, please check out Megan L Wood [first writer-in-residence for Matador U and the Belize Tourism Board’s Road Warrior Project] My Bohemian Life blog to see her Photo of the Day: Holy Croc!
-Tagging Crocodiles in Belize with ACES.[Front page picture came from Green Dragon Belize Jungle resort.]
+Tagging Crocodiles in Belize with ACES.[Feature picture came from Green Dragon Belize Jungle resort.]